This two-part article takes a look at Takuya Okada, a master of the strain gauge whose unique expertise helps test the strength of chassis components.

 Handwork still plays an important role in today’s car manufacturing, even as technology like AI and 3D printing offer more advanced methods.
 This series features the craftsmanship of Japanese monozukuri (making things) through interviews with Toyota’s car-making masters.

-This is the first part of the article which shines the spotlight on Takuya Okada, a young master of the strain gauge who uses his unique methods and expertise to test the strength of chassis components at Toyota’s car production facilities.
+This is the second part of the article which shines the spotlight on Takuya Okada, a young master of the strain gauge who uses his unique methods and expertise to test the strength of chassis components in Toyota’s car production facilities.

 Team Leader, Quality Assurance Team 4, Stamping Equipment Certification Section, Body Manufacturing Engineering Div., Tsutsumi Plant, Production Group, Toyota Motor Corporation